Rhyl Lifeboat Station

-Rhyl Lifeboat Station can be found at East Parade in Rhyl, a seaside town sitting at the mouth of the River Clwyd, on the coast of Denbighshire, North Wales.
+Rhyl Lifeboat Station (Gorsaf Bad Achub Y Rhyl) can be found at East Parade in Rhyl, a seaside town sitting at the mouth of the River Clwyd, on the coast of Denbighshire, North Wales.

 A lifeboat was first placed at Rhyl in 1852, by The Shipwrecked Fishermen and Mariners' Royal Benevolent Society (SFMRBS).
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1854.

 The station currently operates 13-34 Anthony Kenneth Heard (ON 1341), a All-weather lifeboat (ALB), on station since 2019, and the smaller Inshore lifeboat (ILB), Geoff Pearce (D-903), on station since 2025.

 History

-In 1851, the president of the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), Duke of Northumberland, offered a prize of 100 guineas for the best design for a self-righting lifeboat.
-The prize was won by boatbuilder Mr James Beeching of Great Yarmouth.
+In 1851, the president of the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), The Duke of Northumberland, offered a prize of 100 guineas for the best design for a self-righting lifeboat.
+The prize was won by boat-builder Mr James Beeching of Great Yarmouth.

-On the strength of this award, the Shipwrecked Fishermen and Mariners' Royal Benevolent Society purchased a lifeboat for Rhyl from James Beeching of Great Yarmouth.
-The boat was a 26-foot x 6-foot 6in self-righting 'Pulling and Sailing' (P&S) lifeboat, one with both sails and (8) oars, and was named Gwylan-y-Mor.
+On the strength of this award, the SFMRBS purchased a lifeboat for Rhyl, from Beeching.
+The boat was a 26-foot x 6-foot 6in self-righting 'Pulling and Sailing' (P&S) lifeboat, one with both sails and (8) oars, and was named Gwylan-y-Mor (Sea Gull).
 A boathouse was constructed between the beach and the river, on the west side of the River Clwyd.

 On 22 January 1853, the SFMRBS Rhyl lifeboat Gwylan-y-Mor was launched to the aid of a vessel, thought to be the Lord Ashburton, which had been reported 'de-masted' off West Hoyle.
 Unable to find the vessel, (reports say the boat later put in at Beaumaris), the lifeboat headed home, but capsized on the return trip.
 The lifeboat didn't self-right, and six of her nine crew were lost.

 Only 3 months earlier, on 1 October 1852, in another Beeching lifeboat, eight SFMRBS lifeboat crew from had drowned.
 The lifeboat didn't self-right after capsize.
 Afterwards it was discovered that doors had been cut into the airtight boxes for storage, and that the water ballast tanks had not been plugged, allowing the water to escape, thus cancelling any self-righting capability.

-A damning report was published in the "The Lifeboat", dated 1 December 1852, but apparently published after the Rhyl disaster, highlighting the fact that although both boats carried a brass plaque with "Northumberland Prize Boat", neither had been constructed to the same design or standards.
+A damning report was published in "The Lifeboat", dated 1 December 1852, but apparently published after the Rhyl disaster, highlighting the fact that although both boats carried a brass plaque with "Northumberland Prize Boat", neither had been constructed to the same design or standards.

 Although modifications were made to the lifeboat, all confidence in the boat had been lost, and although it was officially on service until 1856, the local committee resolved that the boat would not be used again.